Stocktaking 101 For Bars, Restaurants And Cafes

 Make sure all of your stock is being received correctly

 You need to make sure all of your Stock Items have been received prior to starting a stocktake.
-If your received goods is not correct then there is no way that you will be able to get an accurate cost of goods value for the period of your stocktake report.
+If your received goods are not correct then there is no way that you will be able to get an accurate cost of goods value for the period of your stocktake report.

 Print a stocktake sheet, and start counting

+To correctly complete a stocktake you need to count your stock.
+We recommend that you complete your stocktaking weekly.
 If you complete them over a longer period than this, it becomes very difficult to troubleshoot when things go wrong.
-You and the rest of the team have a great ability to remember the last seven days, but any longer than this becomes a blur and troubleshooting issues on individual stock items become nigh on impossible.
+You and the rest of the team have a great ability to remember the last seven days, but any longer than this becomes a blur.

 stocktake